tzrob06/GameofGames/README.md

 -Project Overview
   This project is Group 1's implementation of the "Game of Games", which is a terminal-based suite of mini-games written in Java.
 This implementation is   based on the design documents, use cases, and test suites provided by Group 4 (Valeria, Allan, David, and Erica).

+-Instructional Docuemnts(Reference for how we implmented this project)
+  * GameOfGames1_ValeriaAllanDavidErica
+  * TestDesignAssignmnetDavidEricaAllanValeria
+  * The Game of Games - Implementation Time

 -Program Modes
   The program includes two variations of execution to facilitate both standard gameplay and debugging:
   * **Player Mode:** The standard player experience without any hidden information revealed.